DOAGenesys/GCFunctionGeminiMultimodal/README.md

 ## Conversation File Processing

-The function now supports retrieving and processing media files directly from Genesys Cloud conversations:
+The function supports retrieving and processing media files directly from Genesys Cloud conversations:

 - When `processLastConversationFile` is set to `true`, the function will:
   - Use the provided `conversationId` to fetch conversation messages